Mitsubishi Lancer: Australia

 The Lancer was released in Australia in October 2007, designated the CJ series, and was initially available in ES, VR and VRX trim.
 The ES included cruise control, driver, passenger, and knee airbags, stability and traction control as standard.
 The VR added alloy wheels, fog lights, side skirts, boot lip spoiler, rain-sensing wipers, automatic headlights, six-disc CD changer, as well as curtain and side airbags.
 The VRX received extra skirts including front aprons, a larger rear spoiler, 18-inch alloys, 9-speaker Rockford Fosgate sound system, keyless entry, keyless engine start, and Bluetooth connectivity with voice control.
 All three models shared the same 4B11 2.0-litre engine and can be found with a manual gearbox or CVT.
 The Sportback body followed the sedan and has been available for all variants except the Aspire.

 In July 2008, the Lancer Evolution X (officially just "Lancer Evolution" at the time) became available for orders in Australia.

 In September 2008, another variant, the Aspire, was introduced.
 The Aspire was based on the 2009 model VRX, which had a new 4B12 2.4-litre engine.
 The Aspire included more luxury features and only came with a CVT, whereas the VRX maintained a manual gearbox option.

 In late 2008, the Ralliart variant became available.
 It featured a single turbocharged version of the 4B11 engine, all-wheel drive (AWD) and a twin-clutch six-speed (TC-SST) gearbox.

 In 2010, the limited edition ACTiV was added to the lineup.
 The ACTiV was based on the ES and added features such as 16-inch alloy wheels, side skirts, rear spoiler, hands-free Bluetooth and multi-function leather steering wheel.

 Various special models have also been introduced, such as the Platinum Edition, which is based on the VR but added a chrome grille, window surrounds (sedan only), MMCS satellite navigation, and Bluetooth.
 The RX version is derived from the ES but comes with standard alloy wheels.
 Another model introduced in 2010 was the SX coming with factory alloys, leather steering wheel, and gear shifter as well as factory spoiler.

-From model year 2013 onward (introduced in late 2012), the Aspire was dropped.
+From the 2013 model year onward (introduced in late 2012), the Aspire was dropped.